slaclab/nalms/docs/development.md

 ## Grafana template
 In order to use the Grafana dashboard with a scaling number of configurations, a json template is located in `grafana/dashboards/alarm_logs_dashboard.json`.
-The script `grafana/scripts/start-grafana.sh` performs an interpolation of template strings in order to create the appropriate datasources and dashboards.

 For further development of the dashboard, the template must be changed using a local Grafana instance.
 Steps for updating are:
 * Copy json representation